MicrosoftDocs/ATADocs/ATPDocs/atp-activities-filtering-mcas.md

 1. Filter activities of the user using the available fields, or add a new filter rule using the + button.
     ![Alerts queue](media/atp-mcas-activity-filter.png)

-## Creating activity policies
+## Create activity policies in Cloud App Security

-After filtering activities and identifying activity policies you'd like to implement or noncompliance within your organization, use the **Create Activity Policy** option from the filter menu to immediately create a new customized policy per user, device or tenant.
+After filtering activities and identifying activity policies you'd like to implement, or noncompliance within your organization, use the **Create Activity Policy** option from the filter menu to immediately create a new customized policy per user, device, or tenant.

 To create a new activity policy: